About Us

 20180421_185758.jpg

-Trees planted in 2017 produced their first crop in 2019, and production will increase annually as more trees come in to bearing.
-Apples were sold directly to the public for the first time in 2021 at an on-site farm stand that stays open from September to November.
+Trees planted in 2017 produced their first crop in 2019, with production increasing annually as more trees begin to bear fruit.
+Apples were sold directly to the public for the first time in 2021 at the on-site farm stand, which operates from September through November.

-As of 2023, the orchard is open for pick your own apples during the harvest season.
-We offer a non-commercial country experience at HGO.
-This means there are no forms of agritaiment other than the hay wagon ride that takes people on a scenic route to and from the orchard.
-If you are looking for a quite and bucolic orchard setting with a wide array of great tasting apples, then HGO might just be the place for you!
+As of 2023, the orchard is open for pick-your-own apples during harvest season.
+We offer a simple, non-commercial country experience at HGO.
+There are no agritainment attractions—aside from a scenic hay-wagon ride to and from the orchard.
+If you’re looking for a quiet, bucolic setting with an exceptional range of great-tasting apples, Hidden Gem Orchard might be just the place for you.